seanbao/mnemonas/docs/architecture.en.md

 Main responsibilities:

 - Store and retrieve content-addressed objects.
-- Chunk large content using FastCDC.
+- Chunk large content using FastCDC for dataplane file APIs.
 - Hash content with BLAKE3.
 - Optionally compress object payloads with zstd.
 - Run scrub and object listing operations.
 - Serve gRPC to `nasd` and an internal health/statistics HTTP endpoint.

+The Go version-history path currently stores historical snapshots as whole BLAKE3 CAS objects.
+The dataplane `PutFile` / `GetFile` RPCs provide FastCDC chunking, but chunk-level version reference tracking is not yet wired into the Go control plane.

 The data plane is intentionally not exposed to end users.
 In normal deployments, gRPC `9090` and HTTP `9091` stay on loopback or inside the container.